Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   should do and merrily join and play them after you have completed the GTA Online Tutorial.

-- There are three sets of Heists in GTA Online: the original Heists released in 2015, The Doomsday Heists, and The Diamond Casino Heist.
-If you wish to complete all the Heists in increasing difficulty, you might want to do them in the chronological order of their releases.
-The original Heists were a lot more easier than The Doomsday Heists; some aspects of mission design in The Doomsday Heists were intended to prevent players from reusing the tricks that could make the original Heists easy.
+- In general, a trend towards more relaxed design and mechanism can be observed in Heists of GTA Online.
+The bulk of the original Heists require four players, which is strict for people without reliable teammates.
+Then, for The Doomsday Heists, Rockstar improved the principle of design of the missions so that only two players are mandatory for Setups and Finales.
+For both original Heists and The Doomsday Heists, the missions require the team to follow a fixed set of objectives, and failure to comply with some restrictions (e.g. remain undetected) halts the mission.
+The Diamond Casino Heist relaxes the requirements in number of players further so the Finale is the only part that needs more than one player, and the Finale can still continue if the crew is spotted by the enemy or breaks the disguise.
+The Cayo Perico Heist does not require multiple players at all and is thus more friendly to lone-wolf players.

 - Every set of Heists has some requirements to be unlocked, but the original Heists' prerequisites are easier to satisfy.
 They only require reaching Rank 12 (which is easy) and owning a high-end Apartment (which can be purchased with as little as $200,000).
-Both The Doomsday Heists and The Diamond Casino Heist require being a VIP, CEO, or MC President, and a specialized property whose price starts from $1.2M.
+The Doomsday Heists, The Diamond Casino Heist and The Cayo Perico Heist all require being a VIP, CEO, or MC President, and a specialized property whose price starts from $1.2M.

   The original Heists were released in March 2015, months before Rockstar added VIP as the first type of organizations a player can register.
-Since CEOs and MCs were introduced in 2016, every new major activity added to GTA Online required being a VIP, CEO, or MC President, including The Doomsday Heists and The Diamond Casino Heist.
+Since CEOs and MCs were introduced in 2016, every new major activity added to GTA Online required being a VIP, CEO, or MC President, including The Doomsday Heists, The Diamond Casino Heist, and The Cayo Perico Heist.

   Inflation is also a thing in GTA Online: prices of new vehicles and clothing items have skyrocketed update by update, and so are the properties' prices: